If games resume, athletes will ‘need to know when to peak’

 “The biggest worry is injuries,” he said.
 “It’s one of those things, I think guys are staying in shape, they’re throwing now.
 Hopefully a few weeks is enough.
 I think we’ll have to be smart as the season opens to keep guys fresh.”

-Mike Reinold, senior medical adviser for the Chicago White Sox, said the challenge for pitchers has been how to at least maintain what they gained from their previous spring training progression.
+Dr. Mike Reinold, senior medical adviser for the Chicago White Sox, said the challenge for pitchers has been how to at least maintain what they gained from their previous spring training progression.

 “It will take around three weeks to get a starting pitcher likely ramped up to five innings, but that assumes that they have done the work to maintain themselves and are ready to even start that progression,” he said.